 Note 7.
-SUBSEQUENT EVENTS:
+COVID-19 IMPACT:

-Management has evaluated events through September 28, 2020, the date which the financial statements were available for issue.
-SSI at this time is anticipating having some negative impact from effects of COVID-19 on our operating results.
+SSI at this time is anticipating having some negative impact from effects of COVID-19 on the operating results.
 However, the related financial impact and duration cannot be reasonably determined at this time.

 SUPPLEMENTAL INFORMATION